-Research by the University of Minnesota demonstrates that properly fertilized lawns have healthy root systems, which do a better job of holding soil in place than the root systems of non-fertilized lawns.
-An unfertilized lawn loses its density and exposes soil, which leads to erosion and loss of nutrients.
+Research conducted at the University of Minnesota demonstrated that well-maintained, properly fertilized lawns are actually better for the environment than non-fertilized lawns.
+The resulting healthy root systems do a better job of holding soil in place than root systems of non-fertilized lawns.
+Unfertilized lawns lose density, leading to erosion and increased phosphorus runoff.

 Another study conducted by the University of Wisconsin–Madison, concluded that there were less nitrogen and phosphorus in the runoff water collected from Kentucky bluegrass fertilized with Milorganite and synthetic fertilizer compared to turf that wasn’t fertilized at all.

 Every fertilizer, organic-based or synthetic, has an N-P-K analysis on the bag.
 The letters are the chemical abbreviations for each nutrient, nitrogen (N), phosphorus (P), and potassium (K).
 The numbers indicate the percent of each nutrient in that bag.
 If there’s a zero, there may be less than 1% of that nutrient.
 The N-P-K analysis for Milorganite, for example, is 6-4-0: 6% nitrogen; 4% phosphorus; and, 0% potassium, indicating there is less than 1% potassium.

 Synthetically derived fertilizers are manufactured from minerals, gasses from the air and inorganic waste materials.
 Fertilizers derived from organic sources obtain their nutrients from natural sources such as microbes, organic waste, and other similar materials.

 There are several distinctions between organic and synthetic fertilizers.
 The nutrient sources differ and are released differently, which impacts how often either needs to be applied.
 Benefits to the soil and the potential for leaching and runoff also differ.